codebach/PianoSoloCounterBundle/README.md

 ## PianoSolo Counter Bundle

 Symfony bundle helps to easily add a counter to entities.
-Using `CounterTrait` in entities will create a Counter relation automatically.
+Using `CounterTrait` in entities will create a Counter entity relation automatically.
 Then you can easily add clicks to the counter.
+You can also add fake counts to your entites by keeping the real count.

 [![Latest Stable Version](https://poser.pugx.org/pianosolo/counter-bundle/v/stable)](https://packagist.org/packages/pianosolo/counter-bundle)
 [![Latest Unstable Version](https://poser.pugx.org/pianosolo/counter-bundle/v/unstable)](https://packagist.org/packages/pianosolo/counter-bundle)